revoltchat/legal/Terms of Service.md

 ## 7. Changes

-As we keep improving our services, we may make changes to our Terms of Use in the future if needed.
+As we keep improving our services, we may make changes to our Terms of Service in the future if needed.
 We will notify you of any changes made to our Privacy Policy by specifying the date.

-You are advised to review our Terms of Use periodically for any changes.
-Such changes to our Terms of Use are effective when they are posted on this page.
+You are advised to review our Terms of Service periodically for any changes.
+Such changes to our Terms of Service are effective when they are posted on this page.

 ## Contact Us

-Feel free to contact us if you have any questions regarding our Terms of Use or any of the above statements.
+Feel free to contact us if you have any questions regarding our Terms of Service or any of the above statements.
 You may contact us as follows: revolt@insrt.uk